alexthegoodman/reeviewr-prisma/README.md

 Check `localhost:3000`
 ```

+- Visit `http://localhost:3000/graphql` to verify that the Prisma / GraphiQL is functioning
+- Open `http://localhost:3000/` in your browser to verify the web app is functioning

 Notes: SSR will not function with `yarn dev` because webpack-dev-server is serving on port `3000`.

+Health Check `nexus dev` should work?

 ### Production